 Many homeowners have a home equity loan or line of credit but don't know the best way to use it.
 Using home equity can be smart in certain circumstances, and not so smart in others.

 What is home equity?
 Your home equity is the difference between the value of your home and your mortgage balance.
 With a home equity loan or line of credit, you use this equity as collateral in order to get the loan.
-(To learn more about home equity loans and lines of credit in general, including how to get one, read Nolo's article Home Equity Loan Basics.)
+(To learn more about home equity loans and lines of credit in general, including how to get one, read Nolo's article Home Equity Loan and HELOC Basics.)

-With the current financial crisis, you may have heard experts advising getting a loan or line of credit even if you don't need the money now.
+You may have heard experts advising getting a loan or line of credit even if you don't need the money now.
 However, it's wise to use caution when using a home equity loan or line of credit, given that: